 State of Decay contains examples of:

-A.K.A.-47: Most of the 99 guns in the game use fictional names to various degrees.
-For example, Maya's Remington 750 rifle is referred to as the 750 Forester, while the various Glock pistols have the maker's named simply shortened to G. Most, if not all, of the Kalashnikov variants in the Assault Rifle category keep their names.
+A.K.A.-47: Most of the guns in the game use fictional names to various degrees.
+For example, Remington's firearms in-game follow the format of "(Model Number) Outdoor Occupation" (eg. Maya's Remington 750 is referred to as the "750 Forester).
+Most, if not all, of the Kalashnikov variants in the Assault Rifle category keep their names.

 Action Girl: Many of the female characters can be trained up to become this.
 Examples are Maya and Sam.

-Heavier weapons like sledgehammers and wood axes are incredibly effective against groups of zombies, due to their sweeping attack that can kill or knock down multiple zombies with one hit, high durability and power.
+Heavy weapons like shovels and wood axes are incredibly effective against groups of zombies, due to their sweeping attack that can kill or knock down multiple zombies with one hit, high durability and power.